Shotgun licences given to children under 10, BBC learns

 "It's far better to take a young person with their parents, or to a club, and allow them to use that shotgun and be trained from whatever age," he said.

 "And the age is irrelevant.
-It's the mental aptitude, and the stability of the family, and the stature of that young person that decides it - the age doesn't decide it at all."'No cause for concern'
+It's the mental aptitude, and the stability of the family, and the stature of that young person that decides it - the age doesn't decide it at all."

 West Mercia police said all under-18s must have an adult over 21 who is a firearms licence holder themselves to vouch for them.